kwh3884858/XenonEngine/README.md

 - Xenon Input System is ready.
 - Use Control + C to recompiler script in the engine.

+## TODO
+- probably to design a system like fruit and juice.
+Support a clear way to describe data define and  real data value.

 ## Folder content
 - Algorithm, algorithm and data struction
 - Mathlab, self-defined data struction for game